SocialTensor/SocialTensorSubnet/README.md

 Here is the current roadmap for the subnet:

-**13 Feb:** Upgrade model - SDXL Turbo will be gradually replaced by another high quality SDXL model
+**6 Feb:** Release [NicheImage Studio](https://nicheimage.streamlit.app/): Advanced frontend for image generation and NicheImage Statistics

-**27 Feb:** Adding Img2Img and ControlNet, updates to NicheImage Studio
+**13 Feb:** Upgrade model - SDXL Turbo will be replaced by another high quality SDXL

-**March:** Adding MidJourney to the network- one of the most advanced image generation engine
+**27 Feb:** Release Img2Img and ControlNet, update the NicheImage Studio as well

-**April:** Adding open categories - where different models can compete and the best ones will win and remain on the network
+**March:** Release MidJourney - one of the most advanced image generation engine